Tuesday, 23 August 2005

 We caught public transport around Munich with a unlimited family day ticket setting us back 8 euro.
 Quite good value we thought.
 A bus to the nearby underground train and then half a dozen stops into Marienplatz itself.

+The boys and Bryna (foreground right) at Marienplatz.
 This photo (boys and Bryna in foreground right) shows the old town hall (very Gothic with plenty of fabulous gargoyles) facing onto the square and the twin onion-domed towers in the background belong to the Frauenkirche (Women's Church).
 This is the main (certainly the biggest) church in Munich and was the cathedral for the current Pope when he was First Bishop of Munich.
 Photos show some interiors of the Frauenkirche as shot by Joshua including looking down the central aisle and the elaborate tomb for King Ludwig Some-Or-Other.
+Looking down the central aisle of Frauenkirche.
+An elaborate tomb for King Ludwig Some-Or-Other.

-Other highlights included the street performers (see the photos of the children's favourite and them watching him) , wandering the English Garden and sitting on a rug listening to some light jazz at the old Royal Residence.
+Other highlights included the street performers (see the photos of the children's favourite and them watching him) Children's favourite Munich street performer.
+Children mostly watching their favourite performer., wandering the English Garden and sitting on a rug listening to some light jazz at the old Royal Residence.
 Gaynor also squeezed in a bit of shopping and Mara and Ari went to the Toy Museum.

 The trip home was eventful since we were now travelling with the English woman (Wendy) and her four children and had a desperation to obtain a suitable birthday cake for Ariana before the shops closed (She can 'kitchen sink' with the best of them and we didn't feel the need for the ongoing grief).
 Rain and public transport did not improve the mix.
 Fortunately all turned out well with some creative train-hopping by Fenton and (since there wasn't much pre-planning before separating) a good working knowledge of Gaynor's thought processes (also by Fenton).